linux-integrity/ima-doc/ima-concepts.rst

 .. _ima-audit:

-IMA Audit
+IMA-Audit
 ===================================

 IMA-Audit includes file hashes in the system audit log, which can be used to augment existing system security analytics and/or forensics.
-IMA-audit extends the IMA policy ABI with the :ref:`policy-syntax-action` keyword ``audit``.
+IMA-Audit extends the IMA policy ABI with the :ref:`policy-syntax-action` keyword ``audit``.

 There are no built-in policies containing audit rules.